-Bronwyn was recently named the winner of the 2017 Joan Sutherland and Richard Bonynge Bel Canto Award and the 2017 Opera Foundation for young Australians Lady Fairfax New York Scholarship.
+Bronwyn Douglass is an exciting young mezzo soprano on the brink of an international career.
+She was recently named the winner of the 2017 Joan Sutherland and Richard Bonynge Bel Canto Award and the 2017 Opera Foundation for young Australians Lady Fairfax New York Scholarship which will see her undertaking private study in New York and Italy this year.

 Bronwyn graduated with a Masters in Operatic Performance from the Queensland Conservatorium Griffith University in 2014, also receiving an award for academic excellence and the Wagner Society in Queensland Encouragement Award.
 She attended the Lisa Gasteen National Opera School from 2013-2015 and the Mediterranean Opera Summer Program held in Caltagirone, Sicily in 2014.

 Bronwyn has received many awards, grants and scholarships.
-As well as her success at the Joan Sutherland and Richard Bonynge Bel Canto Award and the Opera Foundation for Young Australians Lady Fairfax New York Scholarship, Bronwyn was a finalist in the Sydney Eisteddfod Opera Scholarship and placed second in the Opera and Arts Support Group Vocal Scholarship.
+As well as her success at the Joan Sutherland and Richard Bonynge Bel Canto Award and the Opera Foundation for young Australians Lady Fairfax New York Scholarship, Bronwyn was a finalist in the Sydney Eisteddfod Opera Scholarship and placed second in the Opera and Arts Support Group Vocal Scholarship.
 She has also been the proud recipient of the Amelia Joscelyne Memorial Scholarship with the Melba Opera Trust since 2016.
+Bronwyn is currently preparing for her debut as Rosina in a touring production of Rossini’s Il barbiere di Siviglia for Co-Operaand will then be travelling to Italy to undertake the Georg Solti Accademia in Castiglione della Pescaia, Tuscany.